breylaude/breylaude.com/content/post/carhackingpt1.md

 ]
 +++

-I was able to install some new modules/ECUs, and the car didn't seem to mind.
+Just wanted to share that I was able to install some new modules/ECUs, and the car didn't seem to mind.
 There were no security checks.
 The module I added is from the same manufacturer, but if someone has the time, they could build their own module and slip it into their car.

 I had this idea to amp up the car with a combination of traction and stability control, useful for some specific off-road situations.
 So, first things first, I set out to get a copy of the workshop manual for the car - which contains detailed wiring diagrams of all components.
 Reading through the manual, I discovered that the *Electronic Brake Control Module* (EBCM) was in charge of the feature I was looking for.